 The school recognises its responsibilities and duties to report Child Protection concerns to the social work service within Children's Services and to assist Children's Services in Child Protection enquiries and in supporting Children in Need.

-This policy is in line with the London Child Protection Procedures 2017 (5th edition amended October 2017), Working Together to Safeguard Children 2018, , local guidance from the Wandsworth Safeguarding Children Partnership and Keeping Children Safe in Education 2020.
+This policy is in line with the London Child Protection Procedures 2017 (5th edition amended October 2017), Working Together to Safeguard Children 2018 and Keeping Children Safe in Education 2019.